 Buddhaghosa's early 5th-century Path of Purification (Pali: Visuddhimagga) explains that, by properly cultivating the four immeasurable attitudes – love, compassion, joy, and equanimity, bodhisattvas automatically develop the ten far-reaching attitudes.

 In other words, the basis for the ten far-reaching attitudes is (a) wishing all others to be happy and not unhappy, by being free of enmity, aggression and anxiety, (b) wishing them to be free from suffering, (c) rejoicing in their higher happiness and wishing for it to endure, and (d) being even-tempered toward all others in the sense of even when helping, not becoming too involved or indifferent.
 On that basis, bodhisattvas develop the ten far-reaching attitudes in the following order:

 - Generosity (Pali: dana) – the attitude with which bodhisattvas give material things to all beings, so that they may be happy, without investigating whether or not they are worthy.

 - Ethical self-discipline (Pali: sila) – the attitude with which they avoid doing any harm to others, by keeping their vows, free from anger or ill-will even if others harm them

-- Renunciation (Pali: nekkhama) – the attitude with which they give up all attachment to worldly possessions, social status, and even to their bodies
+- Renunciation of attachment (Pali: nekkhama) – the attitude with which they give up all attachment to worldly possessions, social status, and even to their bodies

 - Wisdom or discriminating awareness (Pali: pañña) – the attitude with which they understand and discriminate between what is beneficial and what is harmful for others